thirumurthis/Learnings/camel/camel-k/Integration_with_camel-k_example.md

 ![image](https://user-images.githubusercontent.com/6425536/217705778-00d05132-06bd-4943-8b55-163885fa3220.png)

-- Should see the integration running as a pod, using Lens to connect to the kind cluster
+- Below is the operator and integration pod running in cluster, have used Lens to connect to the kind cluster.

 ![image](https://user-images.githubusercontent.com/6425536/217706212-b66f9421-fc5c-41f5-9caa-e00ab55dc9f6.png)

-#### Passing properties to the integration code from Kamel CLI
+### Passing properties to the integration code

 For a simple groovy script, where the `my.message` is fetched from the properties.
 Save the below content to a file `Message.groovy`.